 Germans and Americans: surprisingly similar in many ways…and completely different in others.
 I’ve already covered several of the major cultural differences on this blog; from pay toilets and post-apocalyptic Sundays, to Christmas markets and produce-themed races.

 Here are a few more in no particular order.

 You Can’t Do that on (American) Television

 Censorship laws in America are weaker than they were when I was growing up in the late 90’s/early 2000’s.
-Sure, you might see the occasional bare butt on American TV now; that’s nothing compared to all of the naked old men I’ve unwillingly seen because of Tatort.
+Sure, you might see the occasional bare butt on American TV these days; that’s nothing compared to all of the old man willies I’ve unwillingly seen because of Tatort.
 While full-frontal male nudity is verboten on American TV, the same cannot be said about Germany.

 Free Meat for Kids

 A former coworker told me that kids receive free samples at meat counters/delis in Germany.
-I’ve never actually gotten close enough to a meat counter to witness this phenomenon.
-I went vegetarian three months after moving here, and then vegan a little over a year later.
+I’ve never actually gotten close enough to a German meat counter to witness this phenomenon; I haven’t eaten meat since October 2017.

 American kids do not get free meat samples; at least, not that I’m aware of.
 However, American kids do “traditionally” get free suckers (lollipops) at the bank.
 Sometimes, even if mom and dad are using the drive-up ATM.

 When I taught English, I would usually begin my classes by asking students what they did over the weekend.
 Instead of telling me a fun story about hiking or a day trip to a nearby city, one student decided to tell me about…a trip to the grocery store.
 He remembered our discussion about small talk the previous week, and was very excited to tell me about his American Experience™.
 A woman had tried to chat with him in the check-out lane.

 I asked him what he did, and he said very matter-of-factly, “I told her: I don’t want to talk to you.
 Please be quiet.”